 Additional Factors Impacting Price

 Other factors that may affect the cost of drug rehab include:

 - Other services and amenities provided: Many treatment centers provide additional services and amenities that increase costs.
-Luxury and executive rehabs, in particular, cost significantly more because of the luxury amenities and services they offer.
+Private, luxury, and executive rehabs, in particular, are likely to cost significantly more because they typically offer relatively high-end services and desirable amenities.
 Examples of services and amenities that may increase the cost of rehab include: